Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 211 PC describes the felony crime of robbery as unlawful taking of personal property in the possession of someone else, against their will, by use of force or fear.

-PC 211 robbery is further broken down into two categories, including a first-degree or a second-degree robbery, which carries a penalty of up to five years in prison.
+If you are convicted of this felony offense, you could spend up to nine years in a California state prison.
+PC 211 robbery is further divided into first-degree and second-degree robbery, which can result in a penalty of up to five years in prison.

-Although Penal Code 211 robbery falls under the umbrella of a theft crime, what makes it different is the fact that force or fear must be used to be charged under this statute.
+An example of first-degree robbery includes robbing someone after they just used an outside automated teller machine (ATM) at their bank.
+Although Penal Code 211 robbery falls under the umbrella of theft crimes, what makes it different is that force or fear must be used to be charged under this statute.

-Clearly, a robbery conviction can be life-changing.
+A robbery conviction can be life-changing.
 Thus, getting the charges reduced to a lesser crime or even dismissed is always the goal of a criminal lawyer.

 What is the Definition of Robbery in California?